-Nadel reports that, near his computer, Roth pasted Flaubert’s admonition: “Be regular and orderly in your life, so that you may be wild and original in your work.”
-Despite this injunction, Roth — whose first book, Goodbye, Columbus (1959), made him famous, and whose fourth, Portnoy’s Complaint (1969), made him rich — hardly lived an ordinary bourgeois life.
+One of Roth’s characters sticks Flaubert’s admonition above his desk: “Be regular and orderly in your life, so that you may be wild and original in your work.”
+But Roth — whose first book, Goodbye, Columbus (1959), made him famous, and whose fourth, Portnoy’s Complaint (1969), made him rich — hardly lived an ordinary bourgeois life.
 In a rare judgment about his work, Bailey contends that Roth’s great theme is “the I against the They, a longing to live on one’s own terms, free of the smothering community, amid, too, an abiding wistfulness to belong — to be a good son, a mensch, a libertine, a nihilist — all of the above.”
 Roth, who left millions of dollars to the Newark Public Library, liked to imagine himself a nice Jewish boy from Weequahic, the neighborhood that renamed a plaza in his honor, but he sought out a troubled Midwestern shiksa for his disastrous first marriage and a panicky English actress for his equally disastrous second one.
 He consistently avoided marriage to more compatible mates.
 Even in his final, frail years, Roth was an obsessive philanderer who connected with and discarded women decades younger than himself.
 He exploited teaching appointments at Chicago, Iowa, Pennsylvania, Princeton, Bard, and Hunter as opportunities for sexual predation.
 Roth shared with Bailey an album of photos of dozens of his lovers, many of whom maintained their affection years after being discarded.
 He maintained strong but often strained relationships with other prominent writers, including Saul Bellow, Alfred Kazin, Milan Kundera, Bernard Malamud, Edna O’Brien, Cynthia Ozick, David Plante, Richard Stern, William Styron, and John Updike.

 Bailey recalls that, during his audition for the role of biographer, Roth — who rejected the label “American Jewish novelist” yet wrote compulsively about American Jews — asked him to explain why “a gentile from Oklahoma should write [his] biography.”
 As if to prove that he has mastered his material, if not his master, Bailey shpritzes his book with Yiddishisms such as schmutz, hock, and dreck, though he commits the faux pas of referring to the “613 mitzvoh” that regulate a pious Jew’s life; the plural should be mitzvot.
 Nevertheless, the book is Bailey’s most effective response to Roth’s pointed query.
 Ecco homo, in a balanced, thorough account of an enormously gifted and troubled troublemaker.